SABRE (rocket engine): Development

 In 2022, a Foreign Comparative Testing of Reaction’s precooler heat exchanger was performed.
 The testing was successfully completed by the company’s US subsidiary (Reaction Engines Incorporated – REI) and the US Air Force Research Laboratory (AFRL).
 “The FCT test program greatly expanded the demonstrated capabilities of our engine precooler technology”, said REI’s director of engineering, Andrew Piotti.
 “During these recent tests, the precooler successfully achieved our objective of over 10 megawatts of transferred thermal energy from the high-temperature airflow, which is three times higher than our previous test program.”

 Engine

-Due to the static thrust capability of the hybrid rocket engine, the vehicle can take off under air-breathing mode, much like a conventional turbojet.
-As the craft ascends and the outside air pressure drops, more and more air is passed into the compressor as the effectiveness of the ram compression drops.
-In this fashion the jets are able to operate to a much higher altitude than would normally be possible.
+Due to the static thrust capability of the hybrid rocket engine, the vehicle could take off under air-breathing mode, much like a conventional turbojet.
+As the craft would ascend and the outside air pressure drop, more and more air would be passed into the compressor as the effectiveness of the ram compression drops.
+In this fashion the jets would be able to operate to a much higher altitude than would normally be possible.

-At Mach 5.5 the air-breathing system becomes inefficient and is powered down, replaced by the on-board stored oxygen which allows the engine to accelerate to orbital velocities (around Mach 25).
+At Mach 5.5 the air-breathing system would become inefficient and would be powered down, replaced by the on-board stored oxygen which would allow the engine to accelerate to orbital velocities (around Mach 25).